Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Introduction

 We observe that both of these issues can be ameliorated by exploiting an effect that naturally exists whenever an object is imaged from a sequence of viewpoints under static environment lighting.
 Namely, between one image and the next, the positions of the camera and its operator(s) must change, and in doing so they occlude different portions of the surrounding environment, casting distinct sets of shadows onto the object being imaged.
 This effect is very noticeable under strongly-directional lighting or for shiny objects because the cast shadows are sharp or the specular highlights are misshapen and hidden.
 But even when the effect is barely perceptible, such as for diffuse objects under well-distributed lighting, there exists a subtle signal that one can take advantage of.

 In this paper, we make first steps toward a practical algorithm that exploits this cue by using gradient descent with differentiable Monte Carlo ray tracing to jointly recover explicit representations of (i) spatially-varying reflectance, (ii) environment illumination, and (iii) the per-image shapes of any unseen, light-blocking occluders.
 We evaluate our algorithm using a challenging variety of simulated scenes, including scenes with diffuse-only materials and with object geometry that is not known beforehand.
+We also apply our method to an existing off-the-shelf dataset designed for inverse rendering, where the (unseen) camera rig moving to capture the scene acts as an accidental occluder.
 Our results demonstrate that external shadowing effects provide a strong and useful cue, even when they are subtle, and even without relying on strong domain-specific priors for the materials, illumination, or external occluder shapes.
 This suggests that incorporating unintended shadows into inverse rendering pipelines for real, captured data is valuable for improving the quality of material and lighting assets.